Transportation in Indianapolis: U.S. Highways and state roads

 Indianapolis is served by six U.S. Highways, five of which share a concurrency with I-465, and four Indiana State Roads.
 Starting in 1967, INDOT began rerouting U.S. Highways and Indiana State Roads to the I-465 beltway to bypass local traffic.
 On July 1, 1999, INDOT completed decommissioning the remaining highway segments inside the beltway.
+The decommissioned roadways were relinquished to the Indianapolis Department of Public Works.

 US 31 reaches South Bend, Indiana, to the north and Jeffersonville, Indiana, to the south.
 US 36 reaches Springfield, Illinois, to the west and Piqua, Ohio, to the east.
 US 40, the Historic National Road, reaches Terre Haute, Indiana, to the west and Richmond, Indiana, to the east.
-Within Marion County, US 40 and its predecessor route through Indianapolis is named Washington St. US 52 reaches Lafayette, Indiana, to the northwest and Brookville, Indiana, to the southeast.
-US 136 reaches Danville, Illinois, to the west and terminates at I-465 on the city's west side near Speedway, Indiana.
+US 40 and its former alignment through urban Indianapolis is named Washington Street.
+US 52 reaches Lafayette, Indiana, to the northwest and Brookville, Indiana, to the southeast.
+US 136 reaches Danville, Illinois, to the west and terminates at I-465 on the city's west side near Speedway.
 US 421 reaches Michigan City, Indiana, to the north and Madison, Indiana, to the south.

 State Road 37 reaches Tell City, Indiana, to the south and Marion, Indiana, to the north.
 State Road 67 (Kentucky Ave.) reaches Vincennes, Indiana, to the southwest and Portland, Indiana, to the northeast.
 State Road 134 is a 0.38 mile segment of Girls School Rd. connecting the Indiana Women's Prison to US 136 on the city's west side.
-From its northern terminus at US 31 on the city's south side, State Road 135 (Meridian St. via Thompson Rd.) terminates near Mauckport, Indiana, at the Ohio River.
+From its northern terminus at US 31 on the city's south side, State Road 135 (Meridian Street via Thompson Rd.) terminates near Mauckport, Indiana, at the Ohio River.